adaptris/interlok-docs/docs/pages/service-tester/service-tester-configuration.md

----
-title: Service Tester - Configuration
+# Service Tester - Configuration
-keywords: interlok
-tags: [service-tester]
-sidebar: home_sidebar
-permalink: service-tester-configuration.html
----

 ## Configuration ##

 Those familiar with Interlok config should have no problem traversing they're way through `service-test` configuration, as if it uses the same approach (and code) to go from configuration to execution.